Zanduz/containers-workshop/solutions/dot-net/2.container/README.md

-# Containerizing the simple hello world program
+# Solution 2: Containerizing the simple hello world program

 Reusing everything from `1.helloworld`, adding a `Dockerfile` with the content below, enables us to containerize our application.